traefik/traefik/middlewares/audittap/README.md

 * auditSource (mandatory for API): the auditSource value to be included in API audit events
 * auditType (mandatory for API): the auditType value to be included in API audit events
 * encryptSecret (optional): base64 encoded AES-256 key, if provided logged audit events will be encrypted
+* auditSink.exclusions.excname (optional): excludes a request from auditing based on the header name when the header contains any of the specified values